Jump to recipe

 - 3 whole peppercorns

-- In a saucepan over medium-high heat, combine vinegar, water, salt, and sugar.
+- MAKE QUICK PICKLED ONION: In a small pot over medium-high heat, combine vinegar, water, salt, and sugar.
 Heat to boiling stirring until sugar and salt have dissolved.
-Remove pan from heat and set aside.
+Remove pot from heat and set aside.
 Slice onions into thin rings, toss in a bowl to separate.
 Fill pint jar with the onion rings; pour hot brine solution over the onions.
 Add clove of garlic and peppercorns to the jar.
 Allow open jar to cool on the counter while you prepare the grilled meat and shrimp.
 Within an hour, the onions will have taken on a beautiful pink hue and are ready to use.
 They are even better chilled for a few hours.
 Cap jar and store unused pickled onion in the refrigerator.
 The color will continue to deepen over time.

 - Heat lentils in cooking liquid to boiling.
 Reduce heat to a simmer and cover pot.
 Simmer for 35 to 40 minutes, removing lid to stir occasionally, until almost all of the liquid has been absorbed into the lentils and they are tender, but not mushy.